Top 9 AI Skills to Upskill Your Workforce in 2023

 Ai skills in the digital world

 Artificial Intelligence (AI) is quickly reshaping the business landscape, with 37% of companies using it today.
-From the algorithms that define our media diets all the way to small firms using AI to manage logistics and inventory, these tools are becoming essential for dynamic businesses to thrive.
+From the algorithms that define our media diets to small firms using AI to manage logistics and inventory, these tools are becoming essential for dynamic businesses to thrive.

-The flip side is that companies that fail to develop the skills necessary to use Artificial Intelligence are at grave risk of being outcompeted.
-But the cost of hiring a dedicated AI professional is often prohibitively expensive, particularly for smaller firms.
-That’s why investing in upskilling your existing workforce is one of the most cost-effective ways to harness the power of AI.
+The flip side is that companies that fail to develop the skills necessary to use Artificial Intelligence and computer systems are at grave risk of being outcompeted.
+However, hiring a dedicated AI professional is often relatively inexpensive, particularly for smaller firms.
+That’s why investing in upskilling your existing workforce with specialist AI skills and machine learning knowledge, as suggested by Gartner, is one of the most cost-effective ways to harness the power of AI and stay contemporary with the latest trends in computer science.
+By developing your skills in this field, you will be well-positioned for a successful career in AI jobs, capable of understanding and carrying out complex tasks.

-But to do that you need to know which skills to invest in.
+But you need to know which skills to invest in to do that.
 Here, we’ll break down the critical technical and power skills you need to utilize AI and how you can invest in those skills.

 The core AI skills you’ll need to develop are technical hard skills.
-Below, you’ll find the key skills your team will need.
+Below, you’ll find the essential skills your team will need.

 Another powerful and popular language used in AI is Java.
 Depending on what you want to do with AI, Java might be another critical skill to develop.
 For example, Java is used extensively in search algorithms, machine learning, and neural networks.

-We mentioned libraries above, but just what are they, and why are they so important?
-Frameworks and libraries enable coders to create AI tools far faster and more efficiently by making use of existing sets of code.
-It’s like trying to build a table out of pre-cut wood, screws, etc. instead of having to make each one yourself from scratch.
+We mentioned libraries above, but what are they, and why are they so important?
+Frameworks and libraries, such as NumPy, TensorFlow, and PyTorch, enable coders to create AI tools faster and more efficiently using existing code sets.
+It’s like trying to build a table out of pre-cut wood, screws, etc., instead of making each one yourself from scratch.
+An intricate knowledge of libraries and frameworks relevant to AI, such as Apache Spark and Scala, including domain knowledge in the form of industry-specific insights and a naturally curious mindset, is one of the essential tools for AI professionals.
+Understanding these platforms, such as PyTorch, will allow you to write code faster and more accurately for AI applications.

-The most popular combination framework and library out there is TensorFlow, an open-source platform for creating machine learning algorithms.
+TensorFlow is the most popular combination framework and library, an open-source platform for creating machine learning algorithms.
 Other popular Python libraries are SciPy and NumPy.
-Knowing how to get the best out of these tools is essential for efficient use of AI.
+Knowing how to get the best out of these tools is essential for efficiently using AI.

 Beyond developing a firm grasp of the necessary programming languages, frameworks, and libraries, it’s helpful to build experience in specific types of AI.
-Neural networks are a popular tool, essentially mimicking the way the human brain learns in order to make complex decisions.
+Neural networks are a popular tool mimicking how the human brain learns to make complex decisions.

-Developing and honing AI algorithms is something that requires quite a bit of high-level math skills.
-In particular, beyond the programming languages and understanding of algorithm types we outlined above, you’ll want to ensure your AI team has excellent linear algebra and statistics skills.
-These are critical for both creating algorithms and understanding their results.
+Developing and honing AI algorithms in the AI industry requires quite a bit of high-level math proficiency.
+Beyond the programming languages and understanding of algorithm types we outlined above, you’ll want to ensure your AI team has excellent linear algebra, statistics, probability skills, JavaScript, and expertise in the AI field.
+These skills are critical for both creating algorithms and understanding their results.

 This is one of the most popular and exciting AI applications today.
-Big data involves using algorithms to take enormous amounts of data and extract useful information out of them.
-This is a complex skillset.
-Utilizing big data involves not just understanding the algorithms to analyze it but how to clean and prepare the data before analysis.
-This is critical because improperly labeled or organized data is never going to give you meaningful results no matter how good the algorithms you’re using to analyze it are.
+Big data, which involves using algorithms to extract enormous amounts of data and extract useful information, is a complex skill set.
+Utilizing big data involves not just understanding the algorithms to analyze it but also how to clean and prepare the data before analysis.
+Data scientists play a crucial role in this process as they collect, research, and interpret substantial amounts of data using machine learning and predictive analytics to gain insights beyond statistical analysis.
+They should have expertise using Big Data platforms and tools like Hadoop, Pig, Hive, Spark, and MapReduce.
+This is critical because improperly labeled or organized data will never give you meaningful results, no matter how good the algorithms you use to analyze it are.

 The most in-demand AI power skills

 While hard skills obviously get most of the attention when it comes to AI, power skills are just as important.
-Without them, you can easily find your teams struggling to understand results and solve problems as they inevitably arise.
+Without them, your teams can easily struggle to understand results and solve problems as they inevitably arise.
 But which power skills should you focus on?

 This skill ties into every other skill on this list.
 Ultimately, choosing the right approach to a problem, finding the right resources in a library, and troubleshooting issues along the way all rely on excellent problem-solving skills.

-As should be clear by now, there are many, many ways to approach using AI.
+There are many ways to approach using AI.
 Being able to weigh the costs and benefits of any approach is essential.
-Choosing the wrong type of algorithm at the start can lead to plenty of headaches down the line, so you want to ensure your team makes the right decisions from the start.
+Choosing the wrong type of algorithm at the start can lead to plenty of headaches, so you want to ensure your team makes the right decisions.

-Often, there’s a real gap between the technical and the business sides of AI.
-It’s critical that teams developing AI solutions be able to explain the implications of decisions.
+Often, there’s a real gap between AI’s technical and business sides.
+Teams developing AI solutions must be able to explain the implications of decisions in the field of AI, including healthcare.
 For example, using an AI black box can have important legal ramifications.
-Your team needs to be able to communicate the tradeoffs involved in whatever approaches they want to take so management and technical teams can be on the same page.
-Artificial intelligence applications in the workplace While the potential applications of AI are nearly endless, there are a few key applications where it gets the most use today:
+Your team needs to be able to communicate the tradeoffs involved in whatever approaches they want to take so that management and technical teams can be on the same page.

 • Big data analysis